jaegeste/fem-course/docs/uebungen.en.md

 ## Hold-down device

 The illustrated hold-down device is provided in the file [niederhalter.stp](media/uebungen/niederhalter.stp).
 It is subjected to compression and fixed according to the figure.
+Its cross-sectional area in the small cross-section is 300 mm².

 [![Boundary conditions for the static structural analysis of the hold-down device](media/uebungen/niederhalter.png){width=350px}](media/uebungen/niederhalter.png "Boundary conditions for the static structural analysis of the hold-down device"){.glightbox}